 Tickets are actually very reasonably priced if you can get them at face value.
 Tickets are sold in booklets that get you into both the semifinals on Saturday night and the championship game on Monday night.
-Ticket booklets to the 2007 Final Four in Indianapolis are $120 and $150; not bad considering that Super Bowl tickets are a minimum of $500.
+Ticket booklets to the 2020 Final Four in San Antonio are $110 and $130; not bad considering that Super Bowl tickets are a minimum of $300.
 Getting the tickets at face value, however, is not easy and requires some luck.

-The NCAA holds a ticket lottery each year to sell those tickets that are not given to the host school and the four participants.
-Usually less than 10,000 tickets are made available to the public.
+The view from the lottery seats in Atlanta The NCAA holds a ticket lottery each year to sell those tickets that are not given to the host school and the four participants.
+For the 2020 Final Four, about 9,000 tickets were made available.
 Most of these tickets are in the upper deck, and may be on the far side of the stadium.
-Since the Final Four is always held in a dome, many of these seats are ridiculously far away; see the picture above for a view from the far side at the 2002 Final Four in Atlanta's Georgia Dome.
+Since the Final Four is always held in a dome, many of these seats are ridiculously far away; see the picture above for a view from the far side at the 2020 Final Four in Atlanta’s Georgia Dome.